- A valid transaction must be accepted by the contract of each of its input and output states

 Future versions of Corda will evaluate transactions in a strictly deterministic sandbox.
 The sandbox has a whitelist that prevents the contract from importing libraries that could be a source of non-determinism.
 This includes libraries that provide the current time, random number generators, libraries that provide filesystem access or networking libraries, for example.
 Ultimately, the only information available to the contract when verifying the transaction is the information included in the transaction itself.

-Developers can pre-verify their CorDapps are determinsitic by linking their CorDapps against the deterministic modules (see the Deterministic Corda Modules).
+Developers can pre-verify their CorDapps are determinsitic by linking their CorDapps against the deterministic modules.

 Since a contract has no access to information from the outside world, it can only check the transaction for internal validity.
 It cannot check, for example, that the transaction is in accordance with what was originally agreed with the counterparties.